jaiminmoslake7020/IS-21/README.md

 To install the

 ### Tech Used
-This is a monorepo, it has two packages, one is web and one is server.
+This is a monorepo, it has two packages, one is web and one is server-app.

 #### Web Application
 Web application is built in react.
 It has below technologies in it for development purpose.